Little Blue Book!

 2003 Newport to Ensenada Race by nearly an hour!

-Peter has been instrumental in developing
+was instrumental in developing

-CBTFCo's (formerly DynaYacht) revolutionary canting ballast twin foil technology that is
+CBTFCo's (formerly DynaYacht) revolutionary canting ballast twin foil technology that

 Contact Isler Sailing